 BTDubs, I had one unintentional cooking gaffe: You're supposed to remove the rosemary sprig from the soup before serving, but all the needles fell off the stem by the time I needed to do this.
 I wonder if I simmered the soup too briskly?

+I love black bean soup.
+Let me clarify -- I love Jack Bishop's black bean soups.
+This entire recipe uses only two tablespoons of extra-virgin olive oil.
+And, yet, despite it being incredibly light, it is extremely flavorful.
+The splash of balsamic vinegar at the very end adds a delicious complexity to the flavors.
+With the gobs of protein that come from the black beans, this to me is the perfect dinner.
 I give this meal 4 stars out of 5, deducting a half a point for being heavy and another half a point for not including a protein.
 As a vegetarian I like to fit in some protein with every meal, and it makes life easier if it's an ingredient in the recipe.
 (Note: I'd like to come up with a more creative rating system, but until then, stars it is.
 If you have any suggestions, let me know.)